Submitty/submitty.github.io/_docs/developer/rensselaer_center_for_open_source/2026_Nick_Ciuica.md

 ### Gradeable Details Page:

 #### Consolidate Table Sorting Logic ([PR#12996](https://github.com/Submitty/Submitty/pull/12996))
-Before this PR, when adding sortable table columns, a developer would have to write their own sorting function to manipulate the DOM.
+Before this PR, when adding sortable table columns, a developer would have to write their own sorting function to manipulate the table's row order.
 This led to multiple sorting functions with lots of repeating code but diverging implementations.
 This PR consolidated all sortable column logic into a Vue component, the SortableTableHeader, making it much easier to add new sortable columns.
-I made an addition TableSortManager Vue component that currently enables persistent table sorting across page reloads, but in the future it can be extended to facilitate sorting by multiple columns.
+I also added a TableSortManager Vue component that currently enables persistent table sorting across page reloads, but in the future can be extended to facilitate sorting by multiple columns.
 #### Fixing Table Row Highlight for Course Staff ([PR#13037](https://github.com/Submitty/Submitty/pull/13037))
 The Gradeable Details table used to dynamically add striped row styling using JS to account for toggleable rows, but this would override the CSS styling to highlight rows representing course staff.
 I removed the JS style assignment and replaced it with smarter CSS that skips over hidden withdrawn students when striping the table.
 #### UI Design of Multisortable Columns (Under [Issue#12960](https://github.com/Submitty/Submitty/issues/12960))